Program overview

 The SSWI program offers a variety of unique experiences that enhance learning and professional development:

-• Interactive learning spaces that facilitate both in-person and online engagement.
+• Interactive learning spaces that support both in-person and online students, fostering a collaborative learning environment.

 Career Options

-Graduates of the SSWI program can explore a variety of career paths in Canada, including:
+Graduates of the SSWI program can explore a variety of career opportunities in Canada, including:

-• Settlement Counselor: Provide support and guidance to newcomers, helping them navigate the settlement process and access community resources.
+• Settlement Counsellor: Provide support and guidance to newcomers, helping them navigate the settlement process and access community resources.

 • School Settlement Worker: Assist immigrant students and their families in adapting to the school system and community life.